skim743/gritsbot_3/README.md

 ## 2 - Raspi Config

 Boot the Pi and ssh to it.
 You can lookup the IP address of the Pi through the lab router.
-Navigate to the router settings page by navigating to '192.168.1.1' using a web browser.
+Navigate to the router settings page by navigating to '192.168.1.1' using a web browser (admin credential for the router is currently saved in Firefox).
 After looking up the IP address of the new Pi, ssh to it by
 ```
 ssh pi@<IP-address-of-Pi>
 ```